-“In recent years the development land regime has been both balanced and appropriate.
-A large amount of development land value has filtered into the public purse via Section 106 Agreements, the Community Infrastructure Levy and Capital Gains Tax has kept the balance right.
-Private land owners still have reasonable motivation to release land when it is ripe for development and that process does deliver substantial public benefits.
+In recent years, the development land taxation regime has been both balanced and appropriate.
+Lower profile virtual tax measures such as Section 106 Agreements and the Community Infrastructure Levy combined with Capital Gains Tax has kept the balance right.
+Private land owners have maintained the motivation to release land when it is ripe for development, and a large amount of development land value has filtered back into the public purse delivering public benefits.

-“If the Welsh Government is frustrated that land is not being built on at the desired rate, a more effective way of stimulating development would be to ease the cost burden affecting development and introduce tax breaks in more marginal areas and to ensure that all stages of the process are working as effectively and timely as possible.
+If the Welsh Government is frustrated that land is not being brought forward and built on at the desired rate, a more effective way of stimulating development would be to ease the cost burden affecting development, even introduce tax breaks in more marginal areas and to ensure that all stages of the process are working as effectively and timely as possible.